How I Store, Sort and Label my LEGO Collection

 Labeling

-I stick Avery labels, on my drawers.
+I stick Avery labels on my drawers.
 They come with free templates you can download and print.
 Each drawer gets a letter for its category and a number for its spot.
 I print the letter-number combo on Avery sheets.
-Next to it goes a label naming the contents, like doors, arches, or minifigures.
+Then I make a second label naming the contents, for example, doors, arches, or minifigures.
 When you need more space, this labeling setup lets you slide in a drawer right in the middle.
 Just shift the alphanumeric labels up one drawer.
 Avery labels peel off and stick back on with ease.

 Sorting LEGO parts takes effort, but it pays off if finding pieces for a build gets tough.
 Share in the comments if you’ve tried these organization tips.